 The University recognizes that students may wish to host a guest overnight in their room or apartment.
 The University also supports student's right to privacy and quiet in his or her on-campus residence.

 University Regulations Students at Northern Michigan University are responsible for their guest's compliance with University rules and regulations.
 Students may be charged through the NMU judicial process for violations of the Student Code by their guests.

-Overnight Guests Overnight guests of the same sex are permitted in University housing facilities provided the roommate has agreed to the visit.
-Guests must be registered with the resident director or his/her designee.
-Guests should be registered one day in advance when possible, and residents are urged not to host guests during final examination week.
+Overnight Guests Overnight guests are permitted in University housing facilities provided the roommate and suitemates have agreed to the visit.
+Guests must be registered in accordance with the Overnight Guest Registration Procedures, available through Housing and Residence Life personnel.
+Guests must be registered at least one day in advance, and residents are urged not to host guests during final examination week.
 The host shall be responsible for their guest's conduct.
-Guest privileges shall not be so construed as to permit people to simply "move in" for extended periods of time.
-Under no circumstances will more than three people be permitted to occupy a residence hall room overnight.
-Residents who host unregistered guests may be charged a fee of $5.00 per night for each unregistered guest.
+Guests may not stay more than three consecutive nights, and must be 16 years of age or older.
+Under no circumstances will more than six people be permitted to occupy a residence hall suite overnight.

 Rights of Residents A resident's right to privacy and quiet within their own room or apartment is very important and must be a primary consideration.
 It is essential that students wishing to host an overnight guest respect their roommate's and, as appropriate, suitemates' rights.
 The host/hostess must honor all reasonable requests made by his or her roommate and/or suitemates in this regard.
 Difficulties between roommates and with suitemates that cannot be resolved must be brought to the prompt attention of a Housing and Residence Life staff member (e.g., resident adviser or resident director), preferably before proposed arrangements for the guest's arrival are finalized.